Meet Ella. Ella Needs your Help

 WELCOME TO THE SUSSEX HORSE RESCUE TRUST

 Sussex Horse Rescue Trust are running a Photo Competition - We are looking for the cover for our 2017 calendar.
-Are you a budding photographer?
+The competition is open to all.
+Enter and help the Trust raise funds for its valuable work.

 The Sussex Horse Rescue Trust (SHRT) was established in the 1960s.
 It runs a rescue programme for equines that have suffered neglect, mistreatment or abandoned because they are no longer rideable.
 We currently have more than 200 horses, ponies and donkeys under our care.
 It costs in excess of £200,000 every year to run the sanctuary and care for the 100 or so horses, ponies and donkeys who live with us.
 That means that every year we need to fund raise at least £200,000.
 More if buildings, fences or equipment needs replacing.